Gehrlicher Solar: History

-Enersys Energiesysteme Gehrlicher was founded in 1994 by Gehrlicher’s CEO, Klaus Gehrlicher.
-At the time, the company’s fields of activities focused on photovoltaics, solar thermal energy and energy consulting.
-As of 1998, the company began concentrating its actitivities on increasingly larger photovoltaic on-grid systems.
+Enersys Energiesysteme Gehrlicher was founded in 1994 by Gehrlicher's CEO, Klaus Gehrlicher.
+At the time, the company's fields of activities focused on photovoltaics, solar thermal energy and energy consulting.
+As of 1998, the company began concentrating its activities on increasingly larger photovoltaic on-grid systems.
 In 1999 all business activities were transferred to Gehrlicher Umweltschonende Energiesysteme GmbH.
 In 2004, Gehrlicher Solar Management GmbH was founded as an independent sister company.
-The company’s name was changed from Gehrlicher Umweltschonende Energiesysteme GmbH into Gehrlicher Solar AG in 2007.
+The company's name was changed from Gehrlicher Umweltschonende Energiesysteme GmbH into Gehrlicher Solar AG in 2007.
 Due to a cooperation with the public utility, Stadtwerke München, the company began operating photovoltaic power plants in 2008.

 Gehrlicher Solar AG had 430 employees at two sites in Germany – Neustadt near Coburg and Dornach near Munich.
 Furthermore, it operated subsidiaries in the following countries: Italy, Spain, Greece, France, Czech Republic, Slovakia, India, South Africa, Brazil and in the USA.

 In 2013 banks terminated the credit line for the company and about 280 people lost their work.
 Gehrlicher Solar Services GmbH was founded in March 2014 for continuation of business.